waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 It basically adds an additional layer to VM creation and management, making the whole process much easier and flexible.
 Vagrant uses "boxes" to package a virtual machine along with its configuration.
 You can provide anyone with a Vagrant "box" so they can bring up an identical working environment, across different providers.

 In this article, Virtual Box is used as a provider.
-Thus we need to download and install Vagrant and Virtual Box.

 [Install VirtualBox](https://www.virtualbox.org/wiki/Downloads)